 Theology and values: Live | Pray | Serve

-Our diocesan vision is formed around three key commitments: to live, to pray, and to serve.
+Our diocesan sense of vocation is formed around three key commitments: to live, to pray, and to serve.
 Believing in Jesus Christ as the source of our hope and salvation, we are:

 - called to live our lives in ways that are formed by his life, death, resurrection, ascension, and coming again.
 Emboldened by the gift of the Holy Spirit at our baptism, we are sent out into the world to tell and to live the Good News of God in Jesus Christ.